PlaceOS/docs/deployment/SSO/configure-saml.md

 3. Back in Backoffice, update the SAML2 Identity provider entry with the new details retrieved from step 2

 ## Prerequisites
 1. Confirm the final UAT and PROD URLs of the web apps
 2. Ensure that the **DNS** entries for these URLs are active and forwarding to the server(s)
 3. Ensure that the SSL certificates for the above domains are signed and recognized as secure

-1. The domain where users will visit to login must exist as a valid **DNS** entry
-2. Browsers should consider the domain secure: Valid **SSL certificates** should be in place and served by either your load balancer or the web server in front of Engine

 ## Step 1: Add a new SAML2 authentication source